-But like a traditional pie, a good pastry dish is only as good as, well, the pastry.
-A flakey, buttery crust is the best part of a pie, and ours is definitely one to make proud in this peach galette recipe.
+But like a traditional pie, a good pastry dish is only as good as, well, the pastry, and the flakey, buttery crust is the best part of a pie.

 How to Make a Rustic Peach Galette